 - Dekko Silverfish Packs are handy little things, and they are great.
 They are basically just a pouch filled with insect poison.
 Since firebrats eat everything, they will eat through the pouch and ingest the poison.
 Put these in infested areas like cupboards (non-food containing), closets, basements, bookcases, attics, and anywhere else firebrats hide.
 The active ingredients are boric acid and love.

-Silverfish Trap.
+- PestNOmore Silverfish Trap.
 These traps work great for firebrats and silverfish alike.
 There are no poisons or pesticides, and the traps are recyclable.
 Because there are no chemicals, you can place these anywhere, and they will last up to three months.
-You can order these traps from Amazon.